What’s the difference between a product release and a product launch? Does it matter?

 – Inc.com

-to create an effective launch plan, make sure it includes:
+To create an effective launch plan, make sure it includes:

 - Planned deliverables (and due dates) from sales, marketing, and other teams